Henrician Articles

-The Henrician Articles or King Henry's Articles (Polish: Artykuły henrykowskie, Latin: Articuli Henriciani) were a permanent contract between the "Polish nation" (the szlachta, or nobility, of the Polish–Lithuanian Commonwealth) and a newly elected king upon his election to the throne.
-It stated the fundamental principles of governance and constitutional law in the Polish–Lithuanian Commonwealth.
+The Henrician Articles or King Henry's Articles (Artykuły henrykowskie; Henriko artikulai; Articuli Henriciani) were a constitution in the form of a permanent agreement made in 1573 between the "Polish nation" (the szlachta, or nobility, of the Polish–Lithuanian Commonwealth) and a newly-elected Polish king and Lithuanian grand duke upon his election to the throne.
+The Articles were the primary constitutional law of the Polish–Lithuanian Commonwealth.

-While pacta conventa comprised only the personal undertakings of the king-elect, the Henrician Articles were a permanent constitution that all kings-elect had to swear to respect.
+While pacta conventa (a sort of manifesto or government programme) comprised only the personal undertakings of the king-elect, the Henrician Articles were a permanent constitutional law which all King-Grand Dukes were obligated to swear to uphold.

-The articles functioned, essentially, as a first constitution for Poland until the Constitution of 3 May 1791.
+The articles functioned essentially are the first constitution for Poland-Lithuania until the Constitution of 3 May 1791.